infinity-void6/infinity-void6/README.md

 # 👋 Hi, I'm Vikraman Parthiban

 🎯 **About Me**
-I'm a final-year Computer Science student (specialization in AI/ML) at SRMIST Chennai, passionate about building intelligent systems that bridge healthcare, AI, and data engineering.
+I'm a Computer Science graduate (specialization in AI/ML).
+I did my undergrad at SRMIST Chennai.
+I am passionate about building intelligent systems that bridge healthcare, AI, and data engineering.
 I enjoy working at the intersection of **machine learning**, **knowledge graphs**, and **computer vision**, especially applying AI to solve real-world challenges in healthcare and biomedical research.

 ---